 Justification of Red List Category

 This species is listed as Near Threatened.
-It is found on five islands and its population size is increasing owing to translocations and habitat management; there are not thought to be any threats that could drive the species to Critically Endangered or Extinct in a very short time (it almost meets the requirements for listing as threatened under criterion D2).
+It is found on five islands and its population size is increasing owing to translocations and habitat management.
+It has a very small range, and nearly meets the requirements for listing as threatened under criterion B.

 In 2007, the population probably numbered over 2,500 birds (G. Rocamora in litt.
 2007), roughly equivalent to a minimum of 1,700 mature individuals.
 Since 2007 the population has increased strongly with c.
 2,800 adults in 2014 (N. Shah in litt.
 2014) and c.
 3,000 adults in August 2016 (D. S. Richardson in litt.
 2016).